 There are three basic types of Categorical Exclusions: D-List, C-List, and Programmatic.
 C-List and Programmatic CE's are projects with the lowest level of impacts or are actions programmatically approved by FHWA.
-For more information on when a project is eligible for completion as a Programmatic CE, see

-Appendix B. All of these will be processed by TDOT using the LGT.
-Below is an example of the cover of the LGT template that is to be used for these projects.
+For more information on when a project is eligible for completion as a Programmatic CE, see Appendix B. All of these will be processed by TDOT using the LPT.
+Below is an example of the cover of the LPT template that is to be used for these projects.

-s STATE OF TENNESSEE STMENT OF TRANSPORTATION EVVIRONMENTAL DIVISION 00 DEADERTAL DIVISION
+STATE OF TENNESSEE DEPARTMENT OF TRANSPORTATION BUTTE 900, JAMES K POLK BUILDING SUTTE 900, JAMES K POLK BUILDING S00 DEADEROK STREET

+CLAY BRIGHT COMMISSIONER NASHVILLE, TENNESSEE 57243-1402 (615) 741-5655 BILL LEE GOVERNOR

-To: -
+To:

-Title Agency:
+Title:

+Address/Street 1:

-Address/Street
+Address/Street 2:

-City/State/Zip
+City/State/Zip:

-From: н
+From:

-Title •

-Agency:
+Title:

+Address/Street 1:

-Address/Street
+Address/Street 2:

-City/State/Zip
+City/State/Zip:

-L ocal Programs
+Local Programs

 Route

 Termini

 Municipality

 County

 PIN

-Submitted Pursuant to the Na tional Environmental Policy Act of 1969, 42 U.S.C.
+Submitted Pursuant to the National Environmental Policy Act of 1969, 42 U.S.C.
 4332(2)

-TN TDOT Department of Transportation US Department of Transportation Federal Highway Administration